fetchai/mettalex-market-maker/on-chain/README.md

 * Account 0 calls newBPool to create BPool at `0xcC5f0a600fD9dC5Dd8964581607E5CC0d22C5A78`

 Admin deploys coin
+NB: the USDT contract in mettalex-coin project doesn't seem to work in the end to end flow, failing at the mintPositions step.
+Currently using the CoinToken contract from mettalex-vault.
 * Account 0 deploys USDT to `0xCfEB869F69431e42cdB54A4F4f105C19C080A601`
+* Account 0 deploys Mettalx CoinToken (USDT) to `0xCfEB869F69431e42cdB54A4F4f105C19C080A601`

 Admin deploys position tokens and vault
 * Account 0 deploys Mettalex long position token to `0x254dffcd3277C0b1660F6d42EFbB754edaBAbC2B`